 Allan B. Fountain Art Scholarship was established in 1992 through the generosity of Allan B. Fountain, a 1977 graduate of the university.
 It is awarded to a deserving student majoring in art.
-Applications should be directed to the chair of the Department of Art & Design.

 James W. "Bo" Gaylard, III Scholarship was established in his memory through gifts from family and friends.
 This scholarship is awarded on the basis of academic achievement, financial need, and being a member of Troy University's baseball team.